October 21st, 2020

 Consent When Recording Conversations

-Many call centers record conversations by default for educational purposes or “to improve customer service”, but these are not lawful reasons.
+Many call centers record conversations by default for educational purposes or “to improve customer service”.
+But these are not lawful reasons.
 You still need to get your consent upfront – and it must be explicit and clear before you tap the record button.

-Ensure that all parties are informed that they will be recorded – both the subject and the agent.
+Ensure all parties are informed that they will be recorded – both the subject and the agent.
 It’s a bit tricky, especially when you do the outbound calling.
 But it's possible.

-Practically, you need to notify the person you intend to record and get consent off-the-record before you have permission to record the conversation.
+Practically, you need to notify the person you intend to record and get consent off the record before you have permission to record the conversation.
 When you start the recording, ask the person to confirm that they consent to the recording.

 It’s okay to record when: